Manufacturing Patents: Everything You Need to Know

 Confidentiality has become an issue in patent ownership.
 Congress has recently sought to require increased openness around who owns a patent.
 There have been bills recently introduced that would require increased visibility into patent rights.
 This may include a requirement of additional licensing disclosures.

 The complexity of some licensing agreements obscures individual licenses; they may not even be mentioned.
 The agreements are designed so that even parties to the license don’t necessarily know what exactly is licensed.
 While Congress and the courts may wish for more transparency, they may find it difficult to achieve that goal.

 If you need help with a patent or any legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.